Asiphile1/recipeApp/README.md

    ```

    Usage

-## to run the app make sure your server is running on port: http://localhost:3002
+## NOTE: to run the app make sure your server is running on port: http://localhost:3002

 Login: Navigate to the login page and enter your credentials to log in.